Most "AI in a day" ships slop. This pipeline has to clear the bar first.

 A multi-agent AI pipeline for feature design and UX, and what it changes about how you work.

-I run `/prototype:02-orchestrate-prototype`, walk away, and about 1.5 to 2 hours later come back to a clickable, interactive prototype and a git commit.
-The UI is production-quality first time, not after rounds of revision: scored above a 4/5 on the quality checklist before I see it.
+Here’s what a single command produces.
+I run the orchestrator, walk away, and about 1.5 to 2 hours later come back to a clickable, interactive prototype and a git commit.
+The UI is production-quality first time, not after rounds of revision: scored above 4/5 on the quality checklist before I see it.
 Every screen has populated, empty, loading, and error states.
 The components live inside the production application, in the folder structure features ship from, using the same design system everything else uses.
 Zero touches between the trigger and the result.

 That same outcome used to take six to ten weeks: initial scoping, multiple rounds of static mocks, stakeholder reviews, the engineering pushback when a mock turned out to be infeasible, the rebuild as code, the iteration cycles after that.
 Now it lands in a workday.